umarfarooq360/TrafficSimulation/README.md

 median time it takes for cars to go through the grid.
 See the requirements document for more details.

 ### Authors
--Omar Farooq
+- Omar Farooq
--Hunter Lambert
+- Hunter Lambert
--Tyler Barnett
+- Tyler Barnett
--Hans­Peter Hoellwirth
+- Hans­Peter Hoellwirth